 The Marlins game is asterisked because they very well may close the roof.
 If not, it will be in the 80s with high humidity and wind blowing out to left.
 More than 75% of bettors are on the over, but the total has remained at 8.

 With Corey Kluber on the mound, temps in the mid-70s and unfavorable winds aren’t exactly the calling cards for above-average weather.
 However, high yumidity paired with Cleveland’s solid 600+ foot elevation call for decent hitting conditions.
-The total has risen from 8 to 8.5 at Bookmaker behind 90% of dollars.
+The total has risen from 8 to 8.5 behind 90% of dollars.

 Lowest Weather Ratings